hpc-carpentry/hpc-python/_episodes/17-cluster.md

 ```
 {: .language-make}

-To run Snakemake on a cluster, we need to tell it how it to submit jobs.
+To run Snakemake on a cluster, we need to create a profile to tell snakemake how to submit jobs to our cluster.
-This is done using the `--cluster` argument.
+We can then submit jobs with this profile using the `--profile` argument followed by the name of our profile.
 In this configuration, Snakemake runs on the cluster head node and submits jobs.
 Each cluster job executes a single rule and then exits.
 Snakemake detects the creation of output files,